Garrett approves 2022 budget, salaries

-GARRETT — Garrett’s City Council approved its 2022 budget, as well as salaries for police officers, firefighters, utility workers and elected officials Tuesday.
+GARRETT — Garrett’s City Council approved its 2022 budget, as well as salaries for police officers, firefighters, utility workers and elected officials at its Oct.
+12 meeting.

 Except for council members, whose salaries are unchanged from 2021, most salaries increased by 5%, Clerk-Treasurer Marcie Conkle said.